komparo/rosetta-pipeline/comparison/README.md

 ### Constructing the DAG

-Dependencies between jobs can be directly specified between the jobs themselves (examples: luigi) or between outputs and input (examples:
+Dependencies between jobs can be directly specified:

+  - Between jobs, for examples: Luigi, Argo
+  - Between data objects by connecting inputs and outputs, for example:
-Snakemake, nextflow, cwl).
+    Snakemake, nextflow, CWL

 In the end, this produces a directed acyclic graph (DAG), which is executed starting from those jobs without any ingoing edges, and ends with those jobs without any outgoing edges.

 #### Pull vs push